Ananas Matar Shorba: Creamy Pineapple & Pea Soup

 • Protein: 3g

-• Saffron Bloom: To get the most vibrant color and aroma from your saffron threads, steep them in a tablespoon of warm milk or water for 10 minutes before adding them to the soup.
-This “blooming” process ensures the Almond Saffron Broth develops that signature golden hue.
+• Bloom your saffron by steeping the threads in a tablespoon of warm milk or water for 10 minutes before adding to the soup.
+This releases maximum color and aroma.

-• Don’t Overcook the Cream: Add the cream only after removing the pot from the heat.
-Boiling dairy (or even coconut milk) on high heat can cause it to curdle, which ruins the silky texture of this Festive Indian Soup Recipe.
+• Stir in the cream only after removing the soup from the heat.
+Boiling cream can cause it to curdle and ruin the silky texture.

 0 0 votes